chaunceygardiner/weewx-loopdata/docs/configuration.md

-As of 6.4 the descriptions served for `trend.barometer.desc` (`Falling Slowly`, `Steady`, …) are gettext-style keys into the **target report's** `[Texts]` — translate them in the target report's lang file (the sample report's shipped `lang/de.conf` already carries all nine), or override a description without touching any skin file:
+As of 6.4 the descriptions served for `trend.barometer.desc` (`Falling Slowly`, `Steady`, …) are gettext-style keys into the **target report's** `[Texts]` — translate them in the target report's lang file (the sample report's shipped `lang/de.conf` and `lang/fr.conf` already carry all nine), or override a description without touching any skin file:

 ```